acharawy/pdsnd_github/README.md

 Bike-share Data Analysis

 ### Description
-The Data analysis of bike share data of some states of the USA
+The Data analysis of bike share data of some states of the USA (Chicago - Newyork city- Washington)

 ### Files used
 bikeshare.py